-It is too early to say conclusively that adult stem cells treatment promotes the growth of new cartilage or repairs damaged ligaments or tendons.
+It is too early to say conclusively that adult stem cell treatment promotes the growth of new cartilage or repairs damaged ligaments or tendons.
 However, some early evidence is pointing in that direction.

 Sports injuries may or may not require repeat deployment.
 Typically it is best to wait 3-6 months before considering repeat deployment.
 Most of the time repeat deployment is done because some improvement has been seen and more is sought.
 Occasionally, repeat deployment is done because the patient has lost some benefit previously gained.